finos/common-domain-model/documentation/source/event-model.rst

 Proposed Event
 """"""""""""""

-This attribute specifies the inputs of the event's state transition comprising the current trade state(s), the applicable primitive instructions and the event's date and intent.
-It is optional because it is not required for all workflow steps.
-Validation components are in place to check that the ``businessEvent`` and ``proposedInstruction`` attributes are mutually exclusive.
+This attribute specifies the inputs required to perform the event's state transition and comprises a subset of the attributes of the business event itself.
+It is optional because it is only required for all pre-acceptance workflow steps.
+Once accepted, the business event is entirely represented, including its instructions, by the ``businessEvent`` attribute.

-The list of business events for which this process is currently implemented in the CDM is reflected in the structure of the ``Instruction`` data type:
+Validation components are in place to check that the ``businessEvent`` and ``proposedEvent`` attributes are mutually exclusive.

 .. code-block:: Haskell

- type Instruction:
+ type EventInstruction:
-    [rootType]
-    instructionFunction string (0..1)
-        [deprecated]
-    transfer TransferInstruction (0..1)
+   intent EventIntentEnum (0..1)
-        [deprecated]
+   instruction Instruction (0..*)
-    primitiveInstruction PrimitiveInstruction (0..1)
+   eventDate date (0..1)
-    before TradeState (0..1)
+   effectiveDate date (0..1)
-        [metadata reference]

-    condition ExclusiveSplitPrimitive:
-       if primitiveInstruction -> split exists then primitiveInstruction -> split only exists

 Previous Workflow Step
 """"""""""""""""""""""